ghostwriternr/lowpolify/README.md

 ![Warrior](images/welcome.gif "Warrior")

 PS.
 Formal introductions are yet to begin, in case you were wondering. :sweat_smile:
-PPS.
-The warrior above is also just a hoax to get you excited.
-Seriously, this ain't that good. :sweat_smile::sweat_smile:

 ## Introduction
 The goal of __lowpolify__ is quite simple.
 Generate low poly versions of any given image.

 Now what is 'low poly' you may ask.
-Guessed that.
-Haa! :grin:

 Here's what Wikipedia has for you: _Low poly is a polygon mesh in 3D computer graphics that has a relatively small number of polygons.
 Low poly meshes occur in real-time applications (e.g. games) and contrast with high poly meshes in animated movies and special effects of the same era.
-The term low poly is used in both a techni..._ **_yada yada yada_** you get the idea. :information_desk_person::information_desk_person:
+The term low poly is used in both a techni..._ **_yada yada yada_** you get the idea.
+Basically objects composed of only polygons. :information_desk_person::information_desk_person:

-And if you'd like to skip all the chit chat, here's the **DEMO**. _Arr, matey, thar be ye booty!_ http://lowpolify.herokuapp.com/
+If you'd like to skip all the chit chat, here's the **DEMO**. _Arr, matey, thar be ye booty!_ http://lowpolify.herokuapp.com/

 ## Approach
 Take an image, lowpolify it and **poof**!! :boom: LOW POLY, BABY!! :dancer::dancer:

-In subtler terms, here's a TLDR for nothing:
+Here's an ELI5 TLDR :baby: :
+- Pre-process the input image to remove noise and reduce image size
 - Detect edges in the input image
+- If the image contains humans faces, detect facial features as well
-- Choose a random subset of all points that belong to an edge
+- Choose a random subset of the above detected points / edges
-- Triangulate
+- Triangulate using Delaunay Triangulation
-- Fill the triangles with the mean value of all pixels contained by it.
+- Fill the triangles with the mean value of all pixels contained by it (in parallel for faster computation)
 - LOW POLY, BABY! :dancer::dancer:

-(That feels like an oversimplification, but ELI5 :baby: is the gold standard.)

 ## Sample output
 Lo and Behold!